Dodgers–Padres rivalry: 2025 Incidents

 During the 2024–25 offseason, both teams engaged in a competitive battle to sign 23-year-old pitcher Roki Sasaki.
 The Padres' efforts to outbid the Dodgers for Sasaki proved futile as he ultimately signed with Los Angeles on January 17, 2025.

 Hostility between the two teams prevailed during a game on June 17, 2025 in Los Angeles, as Dodgers' star center fielder Andy Pages was struck by a 98 mph fastball in the elbow by Padres' pitcher Dylan Cease.
 Pages took exception to the hit by pitch, resulting in both benches clearing and arguing with one another before umpires signaled both to return to their dugouts.
 Tensions between the two teams ultimately reached a boiling point 2 days later, on June 19, 2025.
 In the top of the ninth inning, Fernando Tatis Jr. was hit on his right hand by Dodgers' reliever Jack Little.
 Padres manager Mike Shildt expressed his frustrations with Dodgers manager Dave Roberts, resulting in a brief but heated argument and yet another bases-clearing incident.
 Both managers were ultimately ejected for the incident, but the incidents continued.
 In the 9th inning on a 3-0 count, Shohei Ohtani was struck in the midsection by a 100 mph fastball from Padres' pitcher Robert Suárez.
 Umpires immediately ejected both Suárez and Assistant Manager Brian Esposito (who had entered as manager following the ejection of Shildt) for the pitch, considering the suspect nature of the hit by pitch.
 (Suarez had not hit a single batter in the previous two seasons).
 Of note was Ohtani's reaction to the incident, signaling to his teammates to not exit the dugout and avoiding another bases-clearing incident.
 Ohtani was later seen joking with Suarez about the incident at the 2025 Home Run Derby.
 Both Roberts and Shildt received a 1-game suspension for the altercation.
 Additionally, Suarez was suspended 3 games for the incident, which was later reduced to 2 games upon appeal.

 The Dodgers and Padres continued to battle in the regular season over an NL West title, with Dodgers finishing three games in front of the Padres.
 The two teams did not meet in the 2025 postseason, as the Padres were eliminated in the first round of the playoffs by the Chicago Cubs.
-The Dodgers went on to win the World Series, successfully defending their title for the first time in 25 years since the 1998-2000 New York Yankees.
+The Dodgers went on to win the World Series, successfully defending their title for the first time in 25 years since the 1998–2000 New York Yankees.
+After the season, Shildt retired and the team hired longtime former relief pitcher Craig Stammen as manager.